DaeLeonFlucas/osticket-prereqs/README.md

 <br /><h2>Step 2 - Remote Desktop to the Virtual Machine</h2>
 <p>
-Go to the newly created Virtual Machine in the Azure Portal locate the Public IP Address and copy it.
-On your local machine, open "Remote Desktop Connection" and input the copied IP address.
-Log in using the credentials set up during the VM creation.
+Access the new Virtual Machine in the Azure Portal, identify the Public IP Address, and copy it.
+Launch "Remote Desktop Connection" on your local machine and enter the copied IP address.
+Sign in with the credentials you created during the VM setup.
 </p>
 <p>
 <img src="https://imgur.com/Gysrja1.png" height="35%" width="35%" alt="Resources"/>